-41. In patients with PPE with a significant quantity of pleural fluid thoracocentesis should be performed to determine the pH and to send a sample for Gram stain and culture.
+- 38. In patients with PPE with a significant quantity of pleural fluid thoracocentesis should be performed to determine the pH and to send a sample for Gram stain and culture. - 39.
+For patients in whom a loculated PPE is suspected, ultrasonography or CT of the thorax should be performed. - 40.
+Instillation of antibiotics into the pleural cavity is not recommended. - Pleural fluid samples of patients with PPE or empyema should be collected for clinical chemistry and microbiology.
+Collection of material in blood culture bottles can improve culture results. - 42.
+Drainage of the pleural cavity should be undertaken when aspirated pleural fluid has a pH $\leq$ 7.2 or frank pus is seen.

-- 42. For patients in whom a loculated PPE is suspected, ultrasonography or CT of the thorax should be performed. - 43.
-Instillation of antibiotics into the pleural cavity is not recommended. - Drainage of the pleural cavity should be undertaken when aspirated pleural fluid has a pH $\leq$ 7.2 or frank pus is seen. - 45.
-Intrapleural fibrinolytic therapy may be considered in loculated PPE or pus.
-When given, intrapleural fibrinolytic therapy should preferably be administered within 24 hours of admission. - 46.
+- 43. Intrapleural fibrinolytic therapy may be considered in loculated PPE or pus.
+When given, intrapleural fibrinolytic therapy should preferably be administered within 24 hours of admission. - 44.
 The most frequently used dosage regimen for intrapleural fibrinolytic therapy is streptokinase 250,000 IU or urokinase 100,000 IU once daily for three days.
-The chest tube should be clamped for two to four hours after administering the fibrinolytic agent. - 47.
+The chest tube should be clamped for two to four hours after administering the fibrinolytic agent. - 45.
 Surgical intervention should be considered as soon as it is clear that conservative treatment has failed, preferably within three days.